Assam Jatiya Parishad

 Assam Jatiya Parishad (AJP) is a state political party in Assam, India.
 It was formed with the merger of two student organizations of Assam, All Assam Students Union (AASU) and Asom Jatiyatabadi Yuba Chatra Parishad (AJYCP) in September 2020.
-Former ASSU General Secretary, Lurinjyoti Gogoi is the first president of Assam Jatiya Parishad.
+Former AASU General Secretary, Lurinjyoti Gogoi is the first president of Assam Jatiya Parishad.
 Its party symbol is 'Ship', as allotted by Election Commission of India.
+The Party has many wings like Jatiya Yuva Shakti, the Youth Wing of AJP, Jatia Mahila Shakti, Jatiya Chah Shakti, Jatiya Krishak Shakti, Jatia Hoinkhyaloghu Shakti, Jatia Bhakhik-Honkhyalogu Shakti, Jatiya Shram Shakti.

 Electoral performance

 For the 2021 Assam Legislative Assembly election, AJP joined an alliance with Raijor Dal, an offshoot of Krishak Mukti Sangram Samiti.
 According to the seat-sharing agreement, AJP candidates would contest 82 seats of Assam, and Raijor Dal on 29 seats.